Remembrances - Preserving Their Story

 Stories That Need to be Told

 Is there a HK Vet in your family?
-Perhaps he is no longer with you, but has left behind a wealth of information.
+Even though he is no longer with you he may have left behind a wealth of information.
 Anecdotes.
 Wartime accounts.
 Diaries.
 Photos.
 Perhaps your family has experiences relating to your veteran that you would like to share.
 HKVCA would like to help you as we believe that each story has value, because when it is shared, others may learn.

 An untold story helps no one.